Belize Country Summary

 Economy

 Belize has the smallest economy in Central America, with a GDP of $3.1 billion in 2023, reflecting a 4.1 percent growth from the previous year, primarily driven by tourism, construction, and business process outsourcing.
-The government has made strides in debt management, although public debt rose slightly to 66.3 percent of GDP in 2022, following a significant reduction from 132 percent in 2020.
-Despite efforts to attract foreign direct investment, challenges such as crime, corruption, and regulatory hurdles continue to hinder business operations.
+The public debt slightly increased to 66.3 percent of GDP in 2022, following a significant reduction from 132 percent in 2020, while the economy remains vulnerable to external shocks and high operational costs in the banking sector.

 Buy Full Belize Report